Ppandda/Informatik_ass2/README.md

   (1.) you tested the changes well and after (2.) you made sure that your changes improve the main file or (in case of editing existing functions) that they work better than the existing one's.
 - Have fun and enjoy :D!
+- (testreport also attached, for looking up potential errors or missing cases)

 ## Design - functions
 Read data from a .csv (2 csv's) from a country (3 countries) into dataframe and plot it (them).